-Hahira, Georgia, March 27, 2019 — It’s one month until the Seventh Annual BIG Little River Paddle Race (BLRPR) in Reed Bingham State Park, between Adel and Moultrie, Georgia.
+Adel, Georgia, February 18, 2020 — You could win in any of a dozen categories.
+But you are not required to race: it’s a nice spring paddle anyway!
+On Saturday, April 25, 2020, in Reed Bingham State Park, between Adel and Moultrie, Georgia, it’s the eighth annual BIG Little River Paddle Race.
+There will be lunch, a kayak raffle, and a silent auction afterwards.
 You can just paddle along this scenic stretch of tea-colored river on the Withlacoochee and Little River Water Trail among cypress, turtles, birds, and yes, alligators.
 (Don’t pet them and they won’t bother you.)
 This three-mile race also has fierce competitors, with last year’s winner finishing in barely more than half an hour.
-Plus lunch, a silent auction, and a kayak raffle, at this family fun sporting event in support of two local nonprofits.

 BLRPR mastermind Bret Wagenhorst, an eye doctor in Tifton, GA, and a charter board member of WWALS Watershed Coalition, Inc. (WWALS), said, “You can win in any of a dozen categories: one- or two-person canoe or kayak, male or female or mixed, as well as oldest, youngest, and from farthest away.”